Faculty and student perspectives on hybrid instruction

 Faculty perspectives

-- impact on workload – both in the time it takes to design a blended course and in the ability of blended learning to allow them to focus on different kinds of teaching than lecturing alone; and
+2. Impact on workload – both in the time it takes to design a blended course and in the ability of blended learning to allow them to focus on different kinds of teaching than lecturing alone and

-- recognition that faculty efforts are valued – knowing that the institution acknowledges and rewards instructors for engaging teaching approaches.
+3. Recognition that faculty efforts are valued – knowing that the institution acknowledges and rewards instructors for engaging in teaching approaches.

-Many faculty members adopt blended learning because they believe it will improve learning effectiveness, while some also believe that it will add convenience and improve their efficiency.
-It is important to note, however, that these outcomes will only come with thoughtful design.
-Simply adding blended activities without ensuring meaningful connections to the classroom and without providing useful feedback and assessment may not lead to significant outcomes.
+Many faculty members adopt blended learning because they believe it will improve learning effectiveness, while some also believe it will add convenience and improve efficiency.
+However, it is important to note that these outcomes will only come with thoughtful design.
+Simply adding blended activities without ensuring meaningful connections to the classroom and providing helpful feedback and assessment may not lead to significant outcomes.

 Student perspectives

-In planning a blended course, instructors should be aware of how students perceive such an approach.
+In planning a blended course, instructors should know how students perceive such an approach.
 Knowing the issues students feel are important will help during the design phase.
 Below are some general comments found in the literature about students’ attitudes toward blended learning.
-Consider gathering similar feedback from students upon completion of your blended course, as well.
+Consider gathering similar feedback from students upon completing your blended course, too.

 General student comments